Mindfulness is a way to become more aware of the present moment, reduce stress, become calm and relaxed, and increase

 What are the benefits of mindfulness, and what is the effect of mindfulness?

-Other important benefits are experiencing less stress, creating an inner space of calmness and peace, and becoming a more patient and tolerant person.
+Other important benefits are experiencing less stress, creating an inner space of calmness and peace, and becoming a more patient and tolerant.

 You can cultivate mindfulness when sitting alone on your chair and paying attention to your bodily sensations, and you can also practice it while walking, traveling, and even while working.

-All you have to do is focus on the present moment, on what you are doing, or on your body sensations.
+All you have to do is focus on the present moment, on what you are doing, or on the sensations in your body.

 Simple Exercise to Cultivate Mindfulness

 Here is a simple exercise to get started to be more mindful.

 1.The first step is to find a quiet place where you can sit down quietly.
 You can sit on a chair or on the floor, whatever you find more convenient.